 If you'd like to visit the Deutsches Bergbau-Museum on your own, you can do so without a guide during our opening times.
 Last admission to our visitor's mine is at 3:30 pm.
-Public tours are also available at 11:00 am and 1:00 pm (Tuesdays to Fridays, excluding public holidays, on bridging days and during school holidays in the State of North-Rhine Westphalia (“NRW”)).
-It is not possible to make advance reservations.
+Dates for the guided tours in the demonstration mine can be found in our calendar of events.

 Most of the visitor mine is devoted to coal mining.
 The actual mining activities include the creation of mine structures and the extraction of coal: an underwater tableau shows how the blind shaft, which had become flooded since its construction, was manually deepened in the 1960s.
 Two kinds of tunnel driving are shown: excavation with a full-face boring machine and with drilling and blasting.
 Coal extraction can be found at two workings with a chain coal cutter and with pneumatic picks, and in three longwall workings or faces.
 The first of these shows the use of a coal plough to shear off slabs of coal, combined with individual props for roof support (1950s/1960s), the second shows a shearer loader being used to cut coal, in combination with self-advancing supports (1960s/1970s).
 The third face fills in the technological gap between then and the present with equipment such as the double-drum shearer loader and powered roof supports.
 These are typical of the German coal-mining industry today, where the average length of the longwall faces is 300 to 400 m.
 The coal-mine themed tour also shows numerous items of equipment with logistic and safety-related functions.